Rebuilding 327 Heads

 Although the head bolts on this Chevy 327 are over 50 years-old, they were OK to re-use.
 I can't think of the last time I heard of a SBC head bolt failure.

-Last step is to torque the bolts in steps.
-First, I hand-tighten them with a 3/8" ratchet, then torque to 40, 60, and 60 again.
+Last step is to torque the bolts, which is done in steps.
+First, snug them with a 3/8" ratchet, then torque to 40, 50, 60, and then 65.

 Related Articles: